mikemountain/fantasy-football-scoreboard/README.md

 ## Features (v1.0.0)

+### UPGRADING TO v1.0.0
+There have been some decent changes since v0.0.5.
+Check the Troubleshooting section if you get any errors running the following steps, but to get to this latest version:
+1. Run the command `git stash`.
+This will take any "local changes" you made (such as to the config, etc) and "store" them so that you can update the local code
+2. Run the command `git fetch && git checkout master`.
+This will tell your scoreboard to look for new updates, and then switch to the main code branch.
+3. Run the command `git pull`.
+This will pull down all the latest changes to your board.
+4. Run the command `cp config.json.example config.json`.
+This will make a copy of the example config to use as your regular config file.
+5. Run the command `nano config.json` and then edit in the fields you require (steps for Yahoo and ESPN are further below in the README)
+6. After you've set up the config.json, run the board as normal `sudo python main.py` with whatever flags you choose to use.
+7. Watch your team lose, try not to cry, cry a lot.

 ### YAHOO SETUP STUFF
 Okay, so Yahoo is gonna be a bit funky.
 1. First, go to https://developer.yahoo.com/ then 'My Apps' and then 'YDN Apps'.